ACRLab/snazzy/docs/source/Data_analysis/Hatching_Point.rst

 The hatching point is then marked as the first point that reaches the Z score.

 Notice that all data after the hatching point should be ignored.
-Often times another larva that eclosed earlier will enter an empty field of view, creating a sudden peak in signal activity that does not represent anything biologically.
+Often times another larva that eclosed earlier will enter an empty field of view, creating a sudden peak in signal intensity that does not represent anything biologically.
 It can also happen that an embryo is still inside the egg and a larva that already hatched crawls close to it.
 It's very rare that this scenario affects the ROI calculation, because we only consider the largest connected area for calculating the ROI, which is usually the VNC.
 If it does, then the only option is to remove that embryo.